Basel Area shapes future health innovations

 Small, agile biotech companies have become increasingly important for research and development over the past 15 years.
 The Basel Area has established itself as an innovation hotspot, with strong universities and an attractive environment for startups and growth.
 Novartis and Roche continue to shape the location, but in the meantime there are also more than 700 active and successful life sciences companies here.
 For example, not only have big international companies such as Johnson & Johnson, Hengrui and Moderna opened branches here.
 There has also been a sharp increase especially in the proportion of companies seeking to offer healthcare innovations – Holmusk, Zifo and Noul are examples of companies engaged in the promising areas of personalized medicine, healthtech and digital health.

 The example of NBE Therapeutics in particular shows that it has paid off for the Basel Area to invest in suitable infrastructure for startups.
 The Technology Park Basel, where NBE Therapeutics is based, and the Switzerland Innovation Park Basel Area, for example, provide work environments that foster innovation along with modern laboratories.
 In 2022, the Switzerland Innovation Park Basel Area will move into a new building by Herzog & de Meuron at its headquarters in Allschwil and, together with the tenants already known, Basilea and the University of Basel Department of Biomedical Engineering, will help to inject life into the innovation campus.
-Further public and private real estate projects will add to the infrastructure offered.
+Further public and private commercial real estate projects will add to the infrastructure offered.

 Creating closeness between researchers and startups